framework-one/fw1/CONTRIBUTING.md

 Please follow the same formatting as the existing code, especially in terms of spacing around operators, parentheses, braces and so on.
 If in doubt, ask on the mailing list.

+By submitting a Pull Request, you are granting copyright license to Sean Corfield and that your submission may be legally released under the Apache Source License 2.0 (http://www.apache.org/licenses/LICENSE-2.0).

 The **master** branch represents the current stable release of FW/1.
 Do not submit Pull Requests against **master**.
 Showstopping bugs should be raised as issues and fixes will be applied to **develop** (if appropriate) and backported to **master** manually.

 **Note:** Do not submit Pull Requests against [Sean's personal fork](https://github.com/seancorfield/fw1) - that exists for historical reasons and Github doesn't let you turn Pull Requests off.